 Hello!
-I'm excited to be teaching AP Biology, Biotechnology, and Anatomy & Physiology this year, as well as continuing to coach girls and boys on the Jones-Payton swim teams.
+I'm excited to be teaching AP Biology and Anatomy & Physiology this year, as well as continuing to coach the Jones-Payton swim team.
 I previously taught and coached at Kenwood Academy.
 Prior to teaching, I attended the University of Chicago and graduated with a BA in Biological Sciences with a specialization in Neuroscience, as well as an MAT in secondary education through UChicago's Urban Teacher Education Program (fun fact: I was classmates with Mr. Srivastava and Ms. Heiberger).
 While in college, I was part of UChicago's swim team, specializing in the 100 and 200 yard backstroke and butterfly.
 In my free time, I enjoy swimming, running, biking (I usually do the Chicago triathlon), practicing yoga, watching football and baseball, and just enjoying the outdoors.
 I'm originally from New Jersey, so Let's go Mets and J-E-T-S JETS!
 JETS!
 JETS!

-Growing up in Chicago, I am proud product of Chicago Public Schools, just like my students.
-Having a science teacher and a math major for parents I was naturally gravitated to the sciences.
+I am proud product of Chicago Public Schools, just like my students.
+With a science teacher for a mother and a math major father, I naturally gravitated to the sciences.
 After studying physics and astronomy for four years at Ball State University I realized that I loved learning about these things more than just about anything.
 I decided the best way to keep learning (and to inspire others to learn) was to teach science.
 So after graduating, I went straight to Northwestern to earn a degree in secondary science education.
-Upon graduating I followed my mother's footsteps (her actual literal footsteps since I teach in the room next her) and began teaching at Payton.
+Upon graduating I followed my mother's footsteps (her actual, literal, footsteps since I teach in the room next her) and began teaching at Payton.
 Each year brings exciting new opportunities to learn more (about physics and learning) as I interact with the best teachers and students on the planet!

 I am a National Board Certified Teacher, having received a Bachelor of Arts in Biology from the University of Chicago.
 After first getting involved in public education as a parent volunteer, I went on to earn a Master of Arts in Teaching from National Louis University.
 I started with CPS at Reilly Elementary School, on Chicago's northwest side, where I developed and implemented a hands-on/minds-on science curriculum for middle school students.
 During this time, I began many long standing collaborations in curriculum development with educational groups, such as the University of Chicago's Yerkes Observatory, the Depaul Nasa Center and Hands On Universe.
 After ten years at Reilly, I left to become part of the original faculty group at Payton.
 I have continued my involvement with educational groups while at Payton adding additional collaborations such as UIC-Fermilab's Quarknet group, Beyond the Solar System project from the Harvard-Smithsonian Center for Astrophysics, Chicago Public Schools/University of Chicago Internet Project and the NASA/IPAC Teacher Archive Research Program at the Jet Propulsion Lab in Pasadena, California.
 Besides working with scientists and educators to develop cutting edge curriculum, these projects give my students access to authentic scientific research.
 I have also created and implement the Astronomy @ Payton outreach program which provides an astronomy field trip experience at Payton for Chicago's elementary school students.
 In 2016 I was awarded the Thomas J Brennan Award by the Astronomical Society of the Pacific for demonstrating excellence in the teaching of astronomy at the high school level in North America.

 Welcome to my bio!
 I am currently teaching AP Chemistry and sophomore chemistry.
 I have an undergraduate degree in chemistry and a masters degree in biochemistry, both from DePaul University in Chicago.
-I recently completed a physics endorsement program at Loyola University in Chicago.
+I have also completed a physics endorsement program at Loyola University in Chicago.
 I am a US Navy veteran, having served several tours of duty in the Persian Gulf during Operation Desert Storm.
-I have coached the boy's tennis team for the past 12 years, and have been fortunate to have great players.
-They have garnered championships at the city and state levels, and several players have continued to play competitively at the collegiate level.
-I am also the faculty sponsor of National Honor Society, whose mission is to promote education and ethical responsibility, and faculty sponsor of the Payton Science Club, which promotes scientific inquiry.
+I am also the faculty sponsor of National Honor Society, whose mission is to promote education and ethical responsibility, and faculty sponsor of the Payton Science Club, the Science Fair Coordinator, and the Bridge Building Club, which all promote scientific inquiry.

 I'm very excited to be at Payton!
 I'm currently teaching Honors Physics and Honors Chemistry.
 I have an undergraduate degree in biology from the University of Illinois at Chicago.
 I received my masters of art in teaching in secondary education from University of Chicago.
 At University of Chicago, I met Mrs. Heiberger and Ms. Ang, who currently teach math and science, respectively, here at Payton!
 Before arriving to Payton, I taught at Urban Prep Charter Academy for Young Men in Englewood.
 I taught Chemistry, Anatomy & Physiology, and Genetics.
 On my free time, I love watching movies, spending time with family, watching football and basketball, and, when I get a chance, spending time outdoors or camping.
 I look forward to my time here at Payton, getting to know my learned fellow colleagues and, most of all, getting to teach and learn from all the Payton students!